Back to Blog

 Project plans are maps that chart the course of your projects.
-As you plan your project, you’ll begin to map out the tasks, dependencies, task owners, and more.
+As you plan your project, you’ll begin to map out the tasks, dependencies, deadlines, and assignments.

 But don’t forget a very important component of any project plan: milestones.